An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of Deutsch's thought experiment based on the principle of typicality

 \section{Analysis of Deutsch's thought experiment based on the principle of typicality}

-In this section, we make an analysis of Deutsch's thought experiment, described in the preceding section, in our framework of quantum mechanics based on Postulates~\ref{POT} and \ref{Recursive Use}, together with Postulates~\ref{state_space}, \ref{composition}, and \ref{evolution}.
+In this section, we make an analysis of Deutsch's thought experiment, which is described in the preceding section in the terminology of the conventional quantum mechanics, in terms of our framework of quantum mechanics based on Postulates~\ref{POT} and \ref{Recursive Use}, together with Postulates~\ref{state_space}, \ref{composition}, and \ref{evolution}.
 We will then see that the measurement $\mathcal{M}^\mathcal{D}$ has surely the outcomes $+$, even if we fully treat the observer $\mathcal{F}$ as a measuring apparatus.